rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/graph/graph.md

  - **Traversal** is the process of visiting/accessing ***every*** vertex exactly once in a graph in specific order.
  - The objective of ***breadth first / depth first traversal*** is to visit every vertices exactly once in the graph(All the vertices must be visited/accessed).
 In "most cases", their is no return value in this case(void return).

+#### applications of graph:
+1. Circuit design and Analysis ->  Electrical engineers use graphs to analyze circuits.
+Nodes represent components like resistors and capacitors, and edges represent the connections between them.
+This allows them to simulate circuit behavior, calculate currents and voltages, and identify potential problems.
+2. Scientific Research -> Scientists use graphs to model complex systems in various fields like biology, chemistry, and physics.
+Nodes can represent molecules, genes, or other entities, and edges represent interactions or relationships between them.
+This allows them to analyze data, identify patterns, and make new discoveries
+3. Transportation Network -> Transportation systems like airlines and railways use graphs to model their networks.
+Nodes represent cities or stations, and edges represent flight routes or train tracks.
+This allows them to optimize schedules, identify bottlenecks, and manage resources efficiently.
+4. Navigation and Maps -> GPS navigation apps like Google Maps use graphs to represent roads and intersections as vertices and the connections between them as edges.
+This allows them to find the shortest route between two points, considering factors like traffic and road closures.
+5. Recommendation Systems -> Online retailers like Amazon and Netflix use graphs to recommend products or shows to users based on their past purchases or viewing history.
+They analyze the relationships between users and items to identify similar preferences and suggest relevant options.
+6. Social Networks -> Social media platforms like Facebook, Twitter, and Instagram use graphs to represent users as vertices and connections between them as edges.
+This allows them to recommend friends, show relevant content, and analyze the spread of information.

 #### key points:
 1. You can represent a real world relationship through vertices and edges.